Miriam Goldman Cedarbaum: Federal judicial service

 Cedarbaum was nominated by President Ronald Reagan on February 3, 1986, to a seat vacated by Judge Charles E. Stewart Jr. She was confirmed by the United States Senate on March 3, 1986, and received her commission on March 4, 1986.
 Cedarbaum assumed senior status on March 31, 1998, serving in that status until her death.

 Notable cases

 Cedarbaum oversaw the case against the would-be Times Square bomber Faisal Shahzad, who was sentenced to life in prison without parole on Tuesday, October 5, 2010.

 She also presided over the Martha Stewart case.

+On 28 November 1988, she froze George Koskotas' United States assets (estimated to be between 30 and 35 million dollars) after the Bank of Crete filed in Manhattan a lawsuit accusing Koskotas of having embezzled hundreds of millions of dollars; later on Koskotas scandal overthrew the Greek government of Andreas Papandreou in 1989.

 Personal

-Cedarbaum was married on August 25, 1957 to the late Bernard Cedarbaum, long-time partner at Carter Ledyard & Milburn, and has two children, Daniel, a lawyer and leader of Reconstructionist Judaism in Chicago, and Jonathan, a lawyer in D.C. who clerked for the now-retired Associate Justice David Souter of the Supreme Court.
+Cedarbaum was married on August 25, 1957, to the late Bernard Cedarbaum, long-time partner at Carter Ledyard & Milburn, and has two children, Daniel, a lawyer and leader of Reconstructionist Judaism in Chicago, and Jonathan, a lawyer in D.C. who clerked for the now-retired Associate Justice David Souter of the Supreme Court.